triton-inference-server/server/docs/client.rst

 contain the built client libraries and examples.
-The easiest way to try the examples described in the following sections is to run the client image with -\\-net=host so that the client examples can access the TRTIS server running in its own container (see :ref:`section-running-the-inference-server` for more information about running the inference server)::
+The easiest way to try the examples described in the following sections is to run the client image with -\\-net=host so that the client examples can access the inference server running in its own container (see :ref:`section-running-the-inference-server` for more information about running the inference server)::